 Molluscum contagiosum is usually diagnosed based on a medical history and physical examination.
 Additional tests are not routinely ordered.
 In most cases, the lesions will heal without treatment over a period of six to nine months.
 Removal of lesions reduces the rate of spread to other people as well as from one part of the body to another, which happens by touching the lesions (called autoinoculation).

-Good personal hygiene is a key factor in avoiding transmission of this disease.
+Good personal hygiene is important to prevent the spread of this disease.

 - Avoid contact with skin conditions such as bumps or blisters, whether they are yours or someone else’s.